marcuspimenta/BESTV/README.md

 - ✅ Adopted MVI (Model-View-Intent) architecture pattern
 - ✅ Replaced RxJava/RxAndroid with Kotlin Coroutines and Flow
 - ✅ Updated UI layer to use declarative Compose components
+- ✅ Migrated from Dagger to Koin for dependency injection

 ## Modules
 The app is modularized.
 We can see the dependency graph with all the modules.